Disable HPET(High Precision Event Timer)

-I tested this on my workstation dual core who is using a lot of CPU time constantly.
+This was tested on a workstation dual core that is using a lot of CPU time constantly.
 HPET is off.

-I now keep this app running constantly in the background, everything feel snappier.
+He now keeps this app running constantly in the background and everything feels snappier.

-On my gaming rig, HPET On (for this test purpose only):
+On his gaming rig, HPET On (for this test purpose only):